K-theoretic Chern class formulas for vexillary degeneracy loci

 In a sense, the $K$-theory formulas proved here are the most general ones of their kind: a theorem of Bressler and Evens shows that Schubert classes are sensitive to the choice of desingularization in all cohomology theories beyond $K$-theory \cite{be}.
 Several authors have made significant progress in understanding generalized cohomology theories of flag varieties and the related degeneracy loci (see \cite{hm1,hm2,cpz,czz} and references therein).
 Formulas in this context must necessarily be of a different flavor, however.

 {\it Acknowledgements.} I especially thank William Fulton for the ongoing collaboration that has led to my understanding of the determinantal formulas presented here.
-I am also very grateful to Linda Chen and Nicola Tarasca for helpful conversations and suggestions for improving the $K$-theory formulas in type A, and to Anders Buch, Dan Edidin, and William Graham for comments on the manuscript.
-Finally and significantly, I must acknowledge my debt to the authors of \cite{himn} for their groundbreaking work on the subject, and I also thank them for useful remarks on earlier drafts.
+I also thank Linda Chen and Nicola Tarasca for suggestions for improving the $K$-theory formulas in type A, and Anders Buch, Dan Edidin, William Graham, Eric Marberg, Brendan Pawlowski, and Richard Thomas for comments on the manuscript.
+Finally, I must acknowledge my debt to the authors of \cite{himn} for their groundbreaking work on the subject, and I also thank them for remarks on earlier drafts.

 Much of this work was done during the thematic program on Combinatorial Algebraic Geometry at the Fields Institute, and while visiting the University of Oslo.
-Both institutions provided conducive working environments.

 {\it Conventions.} Throughout, $X$ is an irreducible variety over an algebraically closed field.
 In the body of the paper, the results are expressed in {\it connective $K$-theory}, $CK^*(X)$, which is a graded algebra over $\ZZ[\beta]$ interpolating $K^\circ(X)$ and the Chow ring $A^*(X)$.
 A digest of the relevant facts, along with a short development of the foundations, can be found in Appendix~\ref{s.kthy}.